aspose-html/aspose-html-reference-tutorials/html/english/java/conversion-epub-to-xps/convert-epub-to-xps/_index.md

 ### Q4: Is Aspose.HTML for Java compatible with various Java environments?

-A4: Yes, Aspose.HTML for Java is compatible with different Java development environments, making it a versatile tool for developers.
+A3: Yes, Aspose.HTML for Java is compatible with different Java development environments, making it a versatile tool for developers.

 ### Q5: Where can I find the documentation for Aspose.HTML for Java?

-A5: You can refer to the [documentation](https://reference.aspose.com/html/java/) for detailed information on using Aspose.HTML for Java.
+A3: You can refer to the [documentation](https://reference.aspose.com/html/java/) for detailed information on using Aspose.HTML for Java.

+## Frequently Asked Questions

+**Q: Can I convert password‑protected EPUB files?**
+A: Yes.
+Open the EPUB with a `FileInputStream` after supplying the password to the underlying stream, then pass it to `Converter.convertEPUB`.

+**Q: How do I change the page size of the generated XPS?**
+A: Set `options.setPageSize(width, height)` where width and height are in points.

+**Q: Is it possible to convert multiple EPUB files in a batch?**
+A: Absolutely.
+Loop over a list of file paths, reusing the same `XpsSaveOptions` instance for each conversion.

+**Q: Does Aspose.HTML support SVG images inside EPUB?**
+A: Yes.
+SVG content is rendered correctly during the conversion to XPS.

+## Conclusion

+You now have a complete, production‑ready guide to **convert EPUB to XPS** using Aspose.HTML for Java.
+By following the steps above you can integrate this conversion into any Java application, customize the XPS appearance, and handle common pitfalls with confidence.

+If you encounter any issues or need further assistance, don't hesitate to seek help from the [Aspose.HTML support forum](https://forum.aspose.com/).

 {{< /blocks/products/pf/tutorial-page-section >}}